secretstartups/handbook/job-families/engineering/development/backend/senior/index.html.md

 * In-depth experience with Ruby on Rails, Go, and/or Git.
 * Experience with provisioning tools is beneficial but not essential.

-### Growth:Experimentation
+### Growth: Analytics and Experimentation
-Growth: Experimentation Engineers build, maintain, and integrate with GitLab the tools necessary for experimentation, to enable product teams at GitLab to develop and report on product-led experiments.
+Growth: Analytics and Experimentation Engineers build, maintain, and integrate with GitLab the tools necessary for experimentation and gathering analytics in a privacy-focused manner to enable product teams at GitLab to develop and report on product-led experiments and features.

 #### Requirements
 * Strong self-direction (this team is being bootstrapped).